D3R-ST3FAN/venus.dbus-MqttToGridMeter/README.md

 ### Purpose

-The Python script cyclically reads data from a MQTT Broker and publishes information on the dbus, using the service name com.victronenergy.grid.
+The Python script cyclically reads data from a home assistant MQTT Broker and publishes information on the dbus, using the service name com.victronenergy.grid.cgwacs_edl21_ha.
 This makes the Venus OS work as if you had a physical Victron Grid Meter installed.

 ### Configuration

-In the Python file, you should put the IP of your Broker
+In the Python file, you should put the IP or name of your Broker.
+And probably update the MQTT topics.

 ### Installation

 1. Copy the files to the /data folder on your venus:

     Copy the files to the /data folder on your venus:

-        /data/mqtttogrid/MQTTtoGridMeter.py
-        /data/mqtttogrid/kill_me.sh
-        /data/mqtttogrid/service/run
+        sync -rltv --exclude '.git' --exclude 'pics' --exclude '.DS_Store' --exclude 'dbus-fronius-smartmeter.py'  ../venus.dbus-MqttToGridMeter/ root@venus:/data/mqtttogrid/

 2. Set permissions for files:

     chmod 755 /data/mqtttogrid/service/run